 From the second graduation of four students, H.K.
 (Harry) Kemp became the first Adelaide agricultural science graduate to join the department, as Horticultural Research Officer in 1934.
 He was later promoted to Senior Research Officer, to lead the strong research section of the Horticulture Branch from 1948.

-After WW 2, the University of Adelaide and Roseworthy College adopted a new structure for the B.Ag.Sc. degree course, involving tailored courses at Roseworthy in animal husbandry, agricultural economics, farm engineering and horticulture spread over second, third and fourth years.
+After World War 2, the University of Adelaide and Roseworthy College adopted a new structure for the B.Ag.Sc. degree course, involving tailored courses at Roseworthy in animal husbandry, agricultural economics, farm engineering and horticulture spread over second, third and fourth years.
 This replaced the original system where the Roseworthy teaching component took place in second year and essentially comprised the lectures and some of the practical work of the second and third years of the R.D.A.
 Course.
 The new course also offered more options in fourth year together with a project-based subject of the student’s choice.

 The demand for research and advisory staff trained in agronomy, soil science, entomology, plant pathology and biometry was well catered for within the options available through the upgraded four year University of Adelaide B.Ag.Sc. course.
 This course was, however, inadequate to provide the required level and spread of expertise for animal husbandry specialists and it had only a minor component of agricultural economics.